-America's gun culture in eight charts
+America's gun culture in 10 charts

 Who owns the world's guns?

 While it is difficult to know exactly how many guns civilians own around the world, by every estimate the US with around 270 million is far out in front.

-Switzerland and Finland are the European countries with the most guns per person.
+Switzerland and Finland are the European countries with the most guns per person - they both have compulsory military service for all men over the age of 18.
+Cyprus, Austria and Yemen also have military service.

 How do US gun deaths break down?

+There have been more than 90 mass shootings in the US since 1982, according to investigative magazine Mother Jones.

+Up until 2012, a mass shooting was defined as when an attacker had killed four or more victims in an indiscriminate rampage - and since 2013 the figures include attacks with three or more victims.
+The shootings do not include killings related to other crimes such as armed robbery or gang violence.

-There have been more than 90 mass shootings - killings involving four or more victims - in the US since 1982.
-But the overall number of people killed in mass shootings each year represents only a tiny percentage of the total number.
+The overall number of people killed in mass shootings each year represents only a tiny percentage of the total number.

-There were nearly twice as many suicides involving firearms in 2015 as there were murders caused by guns, and the rate has been increasing in recent years.
-Indeed suicide by firearm accounts for almost half of all suicides in the US, according to the Centers for Disease Control and Prevention, and the American Foundation for Suicide Prevention.
+Latest figures from the Centers for Disease Control and Prevention show there were a total of almost 33,600 deaths from guns in 2016 - of which more than 22,900 were suicides.
+Suicide by firearm accounts for almost half of all suicides in the US, according to the CDC.

 A 2016 study published in the American Journal of Public Health found there was a strong relationship between higher levels of gun ownership in a state and higher firearm suicide rates for both men and women.

-The Las Vegas attack was the worst in recent US history - and the three shootings with the highest number of casualties have all happened within the past 10 years.
+The Las Vegas attack was the worst in recent US history - and five of the shootings with the highest number of casualties happened within the past 10 years.

+The Parkland, Florida, attack is the worst school shooting since Sandy Hook in 2012.

 What types of guns kill Americans?

-Military-style assault weapons have been blamed for some of the major mass shootings such as the attack in an Orlando nightclub and at the Sandy Hook School in Connecticut.
-The police said dozens of rifles had been recovered from the scene of the Las Vegas shooting.
+Military-style assault-style weapons have been blamed for some of the major mass shootings such as the attack in an Orlando nightclub and at the Sandy Hook School in Connecticut.

+Dozens of rifles were recovered from the scene of the Las Vegas shooting, Police reported.

-A few US states have banned assault weapons, which were totally restricted for a decade until 2004.
+A few US states have banned assault-style weapons, which were totally restricted for a decade until 2004.

 However most murders caused by guns involve handguns, according to FBI data.

 How much do guns cost to buy?